SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - When you are switching from one env to another env, you must reinitialize it.
 - Then you can terraform plan, apply (or) destroy using -var-file
 - What if you forgot to give -var-file ?
 It will load default values from variables.tf
 - What if you commented variables.tf file also ?
 It will ask the user to prompt inputs.
-So that you will come to know i forgot to give -var-file.
+So that you will come to know you forgot to give -var-file.
 - Only 1 bucket is created in workspace, inside that it will automatically create a default folder env:/ and inside this env folder, terraform will automatically create Dev and Prod workspaces.
 - If you want to know workspace commands just 'terraform workspace'
 - How to create workspace ? 'terraform workspace new dev' do it in gitbash.